hoamee/hsct-website/README.md

 ```bash
 serve -s build -l 80
 ```
-It's ok change port "80" by any other port.
+It's ok to change port "80" by any other port.